🧱 argil.io

 These are behavioral profiles, not marketing pitches.

-🟠 Claude is the colleague who over-prepares.
-It asks clarifying questions before answering, acknowledges uncertainty, thinks in systems, always tracing how one change ripples through everything else.
+🟠 Claude over-prepares.
+It asks clarifying questions before answering, acknowledges uncertainty, thinks in systems, traces how one change ripples through everything else.
 In coding, Claude Code feels distinctly American.
 Fast, optimistic, eager to ship.
 It'll restructure your entire architecture with enthusiasm and tell you it's going great.

-The shadow side is a sycophancy problem that Anthropic itself has acknowledged.
+The shadow side: sycophancy.
+Anthropic itself has acknowledged it.
 One developer counted twelve "You're absolutely right!" responses in a single thread.
 Some users have described Claude as Ned Flanders.
-Overly cautious, overly vanilla.
-But when the task requires nuance, complex instruction-following, or genuine system-level thinking, nothing else comes close.
-Creative writing, editing, long-document analysis, anything where thoroughness matters more than speed, that's where Claude lives.
+But when the task requires nuance, complex instruction-following, or system-level thinking, nothing else comes close.
+Creative writing, editing, long-document analysis, anything where thoroughness matters more than speed.
+That's where Claude lives.

-🟢 ChatGPT is the friend who's decent at every hobby.
+🟢 ChatGPT is decent at every hobby.
 Coding, writing, teaching, cracking jokes, generating ideas.
 It switches between them without friction and matches your energy more reliably than any competitor.
 Casual gets casual.
 Technical gets technical.

-💎 Gemini has the biggest structural advantage of any model on this list.
-Gemini 2.5 Pro's one-million-token context window means it can analyze an entire codebase, ingest a 400-page legal document, or reason across a massive dataset in a single pass.
-For raw comprehension at scale, nothing else is in the same league.
+💎 Gemini has the biggest structural advantage on this list.
+Its one-million-token context window means it can analyze an entire codebase, ingest a 400-page legal document, or reason across a massive dataset in a single pass.
+For raw comprehension at scale, nothing else is close.

 🇫🇷 Mistral defies the Silicon Valley default.
 If Claude Code is American, Mistral's Le Chat is French.
-I don't mean that as a joke.
+Not a joke.
 Practical rather than flashy.
 Direct rather than warm.
 Clean rather than clever.
-It explains things naturally without performing excitement about it.
+It explains things naturally without performing excitement.

 Speed is the first thing you notice.
 Responses arrive in under a second, sometimes over a thousand words per second.
-The deeper differentiator is cultural.
+But the deeper differentiator is cultural.
 Mistral was built as European sovereign AI, funded partly by French and EU institutions who see it as strategic infrastructure.
 Multilingual by design, not as an afterthought.
 In political leaning tests, it showed a slight center-left tilt where most models clustered at the midpoint, suggesting genuinely different value tuning under the hood.
 Mistral is defined as much by what it refuses to be: not American, not closed-source, not compliance-first.
-The pragmatic counterpart to Silicon Valley maximalism.

 🔬 DeepSeek is technically rigorous, direct, and concise.
 Strong at scientific reasoning, math, cross-referencing information.
 By capability benchmarks, it competes with models costing ten times as much to run.

 What defines DeepSeek is what it won't talk about.
-It systematically avoids or blocks responses on topics the Chinese Communist Party considers sensitive: Taiwan, Tiananmen, Xinjiang, Tibet.
-In every comparison test, it either declined to answer or took an explicitly pro-government stance.
-Even more concerning, security researchers found that when DeepSeek-R1 receives prompts touching CCP-sensitive topics, the likelihood of severe code vulnerabilities increases by up to 50%.
+It blocks responses on topics the Chinese Communist Party considers sensitive: Taiwan, Tiananmen, Xinjiang, Tibet.
+In every comparison test, it either declined to answer or took a pro-government stance.
+Security researchers found that when DeepSeek-R1 receives prompts touching CCP-sensitive topics, the likelihood of severe code vulnerabilities increases by up to 50%.
 The censorship bleeds into the technical work.

 🔍 Perplexity isn't trying to be your friend.
-It's trying to be your search engine, rebuilt from scratch with AI.
+It's trying to be your search engine, rebuilt with AI.
 Fast, direct answers with citations.
-No conversational warmth, no personality performance.
+No warmth, no personality performance.
 One user described using Perplexity "alongside ChatGPT" as a workflow.
 That's the most honest summary of its role.
-Ask it to write poetry and you'll get something functional but uninspired.
-Ask it to find every credible source on a niche topic and synthesize them in sixty seconds, and nothing else comes close.
+Ask it to write poetry and you'll get something functional but flat.
+Ask it to find every credible source on a niche topic and synthesize them in sixty seconds, and nothing comes close.
 The model you pair with another model.

 If you want to see personality differences at their sharpest, don't compare chatbots.
 Compare coding agents.